smaroukis/smaroukis.github.io/_posts/2020-06-02-ct-saturation.md

 The excitation curve is a graph of the secondary voltage ($$V_e$$) vs the excitation current ($$I_e$$).
 This shows us what current the burden **won't** see for various voltage levels.
 It is directly related to the magnetizing impedance given by $$V_e/I_e$$.
 This also gives us our ratio correction factor.

+![Excitation curve for CT][excitation_curve_ann.png]

+{:.caption}
-{% include img.html file="excitation_curve_ann.png" caption="The standard CT excitation curve that manufacturers provide.
+The standard CT excitation curve that manufacturers provide.
 Here we can read the voltage rating from the excitation voltage at 10A of excitation current.
-The voltage rating must be less the voltage read off the graph minus the winding and leakage drop, which means that the CT can develop this voltage without exceeding 10A excitation (or 10% error at 100A secondary)[^Hargrave]." %}
+The voltage rating must be less the voltage read off the graph minus the winding and leakage drop, which means that the CT can develop this voltage without exceeding 10A excitation (or 10% error at 100A secondary)[^Hargrave].

 The "knee point" represents the maximum permeability, or the minimum magnetizing impedance.
 Since most current will flow through the burden at this point, it is where we want our CT to operate for maximum fault currents.